 I would put a visit to the hutongs in Beijing at the top of your sightseeing list.
 If only walls could talk, I’m sure these streets could tell a million stories of the old Beijing that is slowly disappearing.
 See it while you can.

 For those not keen on going alone there are various hutong tours in the city.

 Have a passion for adventure?
 This five-hour bike tour gets you weaving through the hutongs behind the Forbidden City where you later get to enjoy a traditional Chinese meal with locals.

 Are you a foodie?
 This two-hour food tour is all about getting stuck into the local markets and indulging in the street food delicacies hidden in the hutong alleyways.

 Further Information About Hutongs in Beijing and Local Exploring

-- READ MORE: What to Do in Beijing With Limited Time out together after I visited Beijing for a few days.
+READ MORE: What to Do in Beijing With Limited Time which I put together after my time in Beijing.